Blog

 The Single Double Single High Intensity Interval Test is a new way to test the fitness level of referees.
 Besides the regular FIFA Fitness test for referees and assistant referees this is an extra option.
 It will officially be used at the highest levels, but you might want to give it a try.

-In this blog post you can download the audio files to practice, watch referees perform the test and see requirements for both men and women.
+In this blog post you can download the audio files to practice (with and without warm-up series), watch referees perform the test and see requirements for both men and women.

 Why the Single-Double-Single test is developed